 - A. reduced transaction costs.

 - B. elimination of exchange rate risk.

-- C. increased price transparency that will promote Europe-wide competition.
+- C. increased price transparency will promote Europe-wide competition.

+- D. all of the above

 70. Monetary policy for the countries using the euro as a currency is now conducted by